Learn the true definition of a landing page, and what most marketers get wrong about that kills their conversion rates.

-Many marketers would have you believe a post-click landing page is simply any page a visitor lands on after clicking through an advertisement or promotional link.
+Many marketers believe a landing page is simply any page a visitor lands on after clicking through an advertisement or promotional link.
 That’s incorrect.

-While countless campaigns use a variety of website resources (like homepages, “About” pages, or “Contact Us” pages) as post-click landing pages, that does not make them post-click landing pages.
+While countless campaigns use a variety of website resources (like homepages, “About” pages, or “Contact Us” pages) as landing pages, that does not make them landing pages.

-Think of it this way: You could use a baseball glove to retrieve a hot dish from the oven, but that doesn’t make your baseball glove an oven mitt.
+Think of it this way: You can use a baseball glove to retrieve a hot dish from the oven, but that doesn’t make your baseball glove an oven mitt.

-Similarly, directing visitors to your homepage or “Contact Us” page doesn’t make those pages post-click landing pages.
-A post-click landing page is a standalone web page, disconnected from a website’s navigation, created for the sole purpose of convincing a visitor to act (to sign up, buy, download, etc.).
+Similarly, directing visitors to your homepage or “Contact Us” page doesn’t make those pages landing pages.
+A landing page is a standalone web page, disconnected from a website’s navigation, created for the sole purpose of convincing a visitor to act (to sign up, buy, download, etc.).
 This is generally powered by a robust landing page optimization platform:

-As businesses become more data-driven, post-click landing pages become more popular for their ability to deliver high ROI.
-Research has shown that companies using 40 or more post-click landing pages generate 120% more leads than those using less than 5.
+As businesses become more data-driven, landing pages become more popular for their ability to deliver high ROI.
+Research shows that companies using 40 or more landing pages generate 120% more leads than those using less than 5.

-The interpretation of that data is simple: If you want more conversions, you need more post-click landing pages.
-And there are two major reasons why…
+The interpretation of that data is simple: If you want more conversions, you need more landing pages.
+And two major reasons show us why…

-Why post-click landing pages convert better than other web pages
+Why landing pages convert better than other web pages

-post-click landing pages are different from most other web pages in two major ways.
-Proceed to chapter 2 to learn why post-click landing pages were made to convert, and why you’re wasting your marketing budget by directing visitors to a homepage (or any other web page).
+Landing pages differ from most other web pages in two major ways.
+Proceed to chapter 2 to learn why landing pages were made to convert, and why you’re wasting your marketing budget by directing visitors to a homepage (or any other web page).